taada33/Regex-Tutorial/gist-template.md

 ### Bracket Expressions

-Brackets expressions, discussed in the [character classes](#character-classes) section above, can be used to create a list of acceptable characters in a position.
+Brackets expressions, discussed in the [character classes](#character-classes) section above, can be used to create a list of acceptable characters to match.
+Bracket expressions allow for more complex behaviour relative to shorthand character classes such as ranges, negation, subtraction, and intersection.

+Ranges were shown above in the character class section as a shorthand for writing out all the acceptable characters in a set.
+Instead of defining a bracket expression as ```[abcdef]``` one could express it as ```[a-f]``` where the hyphen ```-``` denotes a range.

+While shorthand character classes do allow for negation (```\D``` is negated ```\d```) bracket expressions can use negation in more complex ways.
+For example, if one wanted to negate inside a bracket expression, the caret symbol ```^``` placed at the beginning of the brakcet would negate then entire expression.
+This could be done like ```[^g-z]``` where a match would be made to characters that are not in the range of g-z.

+Subtraction is another feature of bracket expressions, which allows the user to

 ### Greedy and Lazy Match

 ### Boundaries